HugoBruins/cancatchers/arduino/cansat_code/readme.md

 ## Stability improvements

 To increase stability some changes can be made in NeoGPS to decrease dynamic memory.
 A simple one that instantly decreases dynamic memory is in `GPSfix_cfg.h`, here you can comment all the variables that are not used, i.e. only have `#define GPS_FIX_LOCATION` and `#define GPS_FIX_SATELLITES` uncommented.
 This will decrease dynamic memory by about 3 to 4%.

+## SD card

+For the SD card to work properly, it will need to be below 2gb, and it will have to be formatted to FAT16 (Windows calls this FAT).
+It can not be a >2gb card that has only 2gb allocated, it strictly has to be <=2gb.

+## BMP280

 ## Extra information